-A Fulbright Public Policy Fellowship application consists of the following:
+A Fulbright-Clinton Fellowship application consists of the following:

-Applicants may select up to three countries of preference and will be considered for all participating countries based on the candidate’s qualifications and individual country requirements.
+Applicants focus on one country and may list an alternative country, and will be considered for the participating country based on the candidate’s qualifications and individual country requirements.

 Other Fulbright Awards: